Yesterday I posted about our 6 carless months, and how I convinced Chris to agree to a toad.

 Almost two years ago, Karen moved aboard Ben’s bus.
 But she had one condition – she either got to bring along her beloved dog .. or her Mini.
 She let Ben pick.
 He opted for the Mini, and ditched his Jeep Liberty.
 (Her dog now lives with her parents.)

-While BMW doesn’t officially support the Mini being flat towed (doing so actually voids the warranty), the manual transmission edition falls into the middle grey area of being possible with modification.
+While BMW doesn’t officially support the Mini being flat towed (doing so actually voids the warranty), the manual transmission edition falls into the middle grey area of being possible with the base plate installation.
 They had already done those modifications – and had been successfully towing it for nearly two years.

 Karen was sad that she’d be turning in her Mini, as she had planned to buy it out of lease before meeting Ben and his vintage bus plans.
 She simply loves it.